multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 }
 ```

 Notice that there are two accounts now, not just one.
 There's evidently the account `my_address`, which we knew it existed, after defining it ourselves in the first scenario step.
 But a new account appeared, `the_crowdfunding_contract`, as a result of the deployment transaction executed in the second scenario step.
-This is because smart contracts _are_ accounts in the Elrond Network, accounts with associated code, which can be executed when transactions are sent to them.
+This is because smart contracts _are_ accounts in the MultiversX (previously Elrond) Network, accounts with associated code, which can be executed when transactions are sent to them.

 The account `my_address` now has the nonce `1`, because a transaction has been executed, sent from it.
 Its balance remains unchanged - the deployment transaction did not cost anything, because the `gasPrice` field was set to `0` in the second scenario step.
 This is only allowed in tests, of course.